Software end user licence agreement

 The licence enables you to use the software and shouldn't be considered the purchase of the code itself or any kind of support.
 Having said that, bug reports and enhancement suggestions are welcome and we have high support standards.
 Our policy is set out at https://peacockmedia.software/support-policy.html

 All of our licences are 'licence for life', ie they won't expire and will always enable the purchased version of the software to run on the system current at the time.
 A licence will be recognised by minor updates and will usually be recognised by later major versions of the software, but we reserve the right to supply and charge for a new licence for major new versions.

 Please make sure that the software works for you before purchasing - take advantage of the free trial period which is available for all of our licensed titles.

-Running the software implies acceptance of these terms.
+Running the software indicates acceptance of these terms.

 In this document 'we' and 'us' means Shiela Dixon / PeacockMedia.
-(Shiela Dixon is the owner of PeacockMedia) 'you' means the software user / licence holder. 'the software' means any software made by us; for example shareware, freeware, freeware being used after a donation, licensed software being used for a free trial or registered applications. 'the licence' enables you to use the software and is usually in the form of a key supplied after a payment.
+(Shiela Dixon is the owner of PeacockMedia) 'you' means the software user / licence holder. 'the software' means any software made by us; for example shareware, freeware, freeware being used after a donation, licensed software being used for a free trial or after registration.
+A 'licence' unlocks the software and is usually in the form of a key supplied after a payment.
 The definitions of all other terms are as any reasonable person would understand them.